genomescienceconf/genomescienceconf.github.io/sponsors.md

 ---
 layout: sponsor
-title: Programme
+title: Sponsors
-subtitle: Programme for Genome Science 2019
+subtitle: Thank you to the sponsors of Genome Science 2019
 use-site-title: true
 ---